Gene Expression: RNA-seq

 Q: Which sequencing platform should I use?

 See Table 1, “Comparison of Sequencing Technologies” from this paper in the January 2012 issue of Nature Reviews Genetics for a comparison of read length, insert size, run time, reads per run, error rate, and relative cost per nucleotide for several common sequencing platforms, including Roche 454, Illumina GAIIx, Illumina HiSeq 2000, Illumina MiSeq, PacBio, and Ion Torrent.
-Yongde Bao’s DNA Sciences (Sequencing) Core currently has an Illumina GAIIx and will be getting a MiSeq.
-While the MiSeq has a much shorter run time, its primary applications are for targeted resequencing studies (e.g. following up GWAS hits in a small region), amplicon sequencing, microbial identification (where assembly is not an issue), or targeted sequencing of small regions in a clinical setting.
+The DNA Sciences Core has Illumina MiSeq and NextSeq instruments.
+The MiSeq has a short run time, its primary applications are for targeted resequencing studies (e.g. following up GWAS hits in a small region), amplicon sequencing, microbial identification (where assembly is not an issue), or targeted sequencing of small regions in a clinical setting.
 The MiSeq’s throughput is too low to make RNA-seq studies in complex genomes cost-effective.
-If you would like to schedule a joint meeting with directors from both the Bioinformatics Core and the DNA Sciences (Sequencing) Core, please email us and indicate this on your consultation request form.
+If you would like to schedule a joint meeting with directors from both the Bioinformatics Core and the DNA Sciences Core, please email us and indicate this on your consultation request form.

 Q: How much will this cost me?